 We conjecture that in the case of two-sided Hecke patterns of rank $r$, the action of $\DW{r}(S)$ on $\mathbf{V}^{\vtaut}(X)$ extends to an action on the whole of $\mathbf{V}(X)$.
-The approach which we take here is, however, restricted to tautological classes.
-One may hope to apply the machinery of~\cite{DiacoPortaSala} to this problem.
+The approach which we take here is restricted to tautological classes.
+One may hope to apply to this problem the machinery developed by Toda in \cite{Toda}.

-We provide in \S~\ref{sec:Hilbert} and \S~\ref{sec:Higgs} some examples of regular two-sided Hecke patterns such as Hilbert schemes of points on $S$ (in which case our results complement those of Lehn~\cite{Lehn}) and stacks of Higgs bundles on a smooth projective curve.
+We provide in \S\ref{sec:Hilbert} and \S\ref{sec:Higgs} some examples of regular two-sided Hecke patterns such as Hilbert schemes of points on $S$ (in which case our results complement those of Lehn~\cite{Lehn}) and stacks of Higgs bundles on a smooth projective curve.
 The action of the $W$-algebra on the homology of the stack of Higgs bundles is an essential ingredient in the proof of the $P=W$ conjecture which is given in \cite{HMMS}.
 Other examples include moduli of instantons and moduli stacks of one-dimensional sheaves on $K3$ surfaces, with possible applications to $\chi$-independence problems.

 The paper is organized as follows.
-In \S~\ref{sec:cohas} we define various forms of COHAs of sheaves on a smooth surface $S$.
-The formulas for action of length one Hecke correspondences on tautological classes are established in \S~\ref{sec:derHecke}.
-We introduce and study deformed $W$-algebras in \S\S~\ref{sec:Fock-ops}-\ref{sec:W-open-surf}.
-Theorem~\ref{thmC} is proven in \S~\ref{sec:Hecke-patterns}.
-We zoom in on the action of $W$-algebras on Hilbert schemes of points in \S~\ref{sec:Hilbert}, which results in a proof of Theorem~\ref{thmB}.
-Further examples of Hecke patterns, such as moduli of Higgs bundles, are considered in \S~\ref{sec:Higgs}.
-Finally, \S~\ref{sec:conjectures} contains some natural conjectures, concerning in particular a possible extension of our results to threefolds.
+In \S\ref{sec:cohas} we define various forms of COHAs of sheaves on a smooth surface $S$.
+The formulas for the action of length one Hecke correspondences on tautological classes are established in \S\ref{sec:derHecke}.
+We introduce and study deformed $W$-algebras in \S\S\ref{sec:Fock-ops}-\ref{sec:W-open-surf}.
+Theorem~\ref{thmC} is proven in \S\ref{sec:Hecke-patterns}.
+We zoom in on the action of $W$-algebras on Hilbert schemes of points in \S\ref{sec:Hilbert}, which results in a proof of Theorem~\ref{thmB}.
+Further examples of Hecke patterns, such as moduli of Higgs bundles, are considered in \S\ref{sec:Higgs}.
+Finally, \S\ref{sec:conjectures} contains some natural conjectures, concerning in particular a possible extension of our results to threefolds.
 Although we use the language of derived algebraic geometry, our approach throughout is 'low-tech' as we work with absolute (rather than relative) Borel-Moore homology.
 We believe that it should be possible to lift our results to the setting of local COHAs in~\cite{DHSM} (i.e. to adequate sheaves on the space $\Sym^\bullet(S)$).